-When cooperating with non-employees of the Group, such as agents, independent contractors/consultants, temporary workers from tempagencies etc., the Group strives to ensure that the terms and conditions in the contract lives up to the Group's business and risk strategy, long-term interest of the Group, core values, avoid conflict of interests and does not encourage excessive risk-taking or the mis-selling of products.
-Accordingly, as an overall starting point non-employees are remunerated with a fixed hourly fee or a fixed project fee and do not receive variable pay.
-In align ment with the above set criteria the CEO in cooperation with the Group Head of Procurement can in extraordinary and exceptional cases decide to deviate from fixed remuneration and agree on project bonuses etc. However, in any and all cases such bonus shall respect the criteria above and may not reward any kind of failure or misconduct/non-compliance with Group policies on behalf of the non-employee.
+When cooperating with non-employees of the Group, such as agents, independent contractors/consultants, temporary workers from tempagencies etc., the Group strives to ensure that the terms and conditions in the contract are in accordance with Group's business and risk strategy, long-term interest, purpose, cultural commitments, avoid conflicts of interest and do not encourage excessive risk-taking or mis-selling of products.
+Accordingly, as an overall starting point non-employees are remunerated with a fixed hourly fee or a fixed project fee and do not receive variable remuneration from the Group.
+In alignment with the above set criteria the CEO in cooperation with the Chief Procurement Officer can in extraordinary and exceptional cases decide to deviate from fixed remuneration and agree on project bonuses etc. However, in any and all cases such bonus shall respect the criteria above and may not reward any kind of failure or misconduct/non-compliance with Group policies on behalf of the non-employee.